-Provides an understanding of the basic concepts of hardware design, data storage and transmission, and introduces third generation language programming in file-processing and report-production applications.
+Provides an understanding of the basic concepts of hardware design, data storage and transmission, and introduces third generation language programming in fileprocessing and report-production applications.

-CIT 3 - SYSTEMS ANALYSIS AND DESIGN
+SYSTEMS ANALYSIS AND DESIGN

-6cp; 4hpw prerequisite: nil coordinator: Mr L Smith
+coordinator: Mr L Smith

 Concerned with the systems development life cycle, and the tools and techniques used in the analysis of systems requirements and the determination of alternate implementation strategies.